open-telemetry/opentelemetry-cpp/docs/maintaining-dependencies.md

 bazel_dep(name = "opentelemetry-proto", version = "1.3.2", repo_name = "com_github_opentelemetry_proto")
 ```

-File `MODULE.bazel` is not used in the github CI for repository
+File `MODULE.bazel` is used in the github CI for repository
 opentelemetry-cpp, so using a tag that does not exist (yet) in bazel central
-will not break the CI build.
+will break the CI build.

 See the known issues section.